 A liability is a a legally binding obligation payable to another entity.
-Examples of liabilities are:
+Liabilities are a component of the accounting equation, where liabilities plus equity equals the assets appearing on an organization's balance sheet.

 - Accounts payable